storj/uplink-c/README.md

 # uplink-c

-This package contains C client for Storj Network.
+This package contains C client for the Storj Network.